Robb Report Hong Kong enters the Hong Kong luxury lifestyle media market

-HONG KONG - Media OutReach - 30 August 2022 - Hong Kong welcomes a new title today in the city's luxury media market.
+HONG KONG, Aug.
+30, 2022 /PRNewswire/ -- Hong Kong welcomes a new title today in the city's luxury media market.
 With the launch of Robb Report Hong Kong and its official website, Nexus Media Limited will publish the esteemed print magazine annually alongside daily digital content, presenting a definitive guide to lifestyle and luxury.

 Robb Report carries an unrivalled global reputation for reporting on lifestyle with authority and discernment.
 Robb Report Hong Kong is dedicated to featuring all aspects of luxury, primarily focusing on automobiles, aviation, and boating, alongside coverage of real estate, travel, dining, whiskies, wine, watches, jewelry, and fashion.